yosbenj/lab-cleaning-categorical-data/readme.md

 # Lab | Cleaning categorical data

-For this lab, we will be using the dataset in the Customer Analysis Business Case.
-This dataset can be found in `files_for_lab` folder.
-In this lab we will explore categorical data.
+For this lab, we will be using the same notebook as in the previous lab.

 ## Data Analysis Process
 #### Remember the process: